Hoisting the main

 Additional Modifications

 Halyards supplied by the factory are 12mm and not the greatest quality.
 They don't run well through the sheaves at the masthead or the jammers making the mainsail slow to drop.
 Someone does need to go to the mast to pull the luff down while the halyard is fed through the cleats.
-Once we get back to our boat all halyards and reefing lines will be replaced 10mm dyneema (Dynalite to be precise), which are still compatible with the existing jammers but should run more smoothly.
+We have now replaced the main halyard, along with the first (continuous) reefline, with 10mm dyneema (Dynalite to be precise), which are still compatible with the existing jammers and runs much more smoothly.

-Meanwhile it is a helpful to swap the position of the main halyard and the first reef in the jammers (see picture above).
-This will give a better angle of the main halyard to the mast as well as back to the winch so it will run a little more smoothly.
+As we have no room for a deflector or deck organiser to get a better angle for the lines to lead into the jammers and winches we have swapped the he position of the main halyard and the first reef in the jammers.
+This will give a better angle for the main halyard to the mast as well as back to the winch so again it helps it run a little more smoothly.

-Meanwhile it is a helpful to swap the position of the main halyard and the first reef in the jammers (see picture above).
-This will give a better angle of the main halyard to the mast as well as back to the winch so it will run a little more smoothly.
+As we have no room for a deflector or deck organiser to get a better angle for the lines to lead into the jammers and winches we have swapped the he position of the main halyard and the first reef in the jammers.
+This will give a better angle for the main halyard to the mast as well as back to the winch so again it helps it run a little more smoothly.

 Another small tip we got from our rigger friend Mr Messo was to put some shock cord through the blocks of the mainsheet at the traveller.
 This simple measure stops them from twisting and getting stuck.
 If you look closely you will also see another neat idea - cable ties through the heads of the shackle pins and looped through the ring on of the block.
 This stops your pins from working loose and being lost.